Enter your zip to see mobile providers in your area.

 *Percentage of time users connect to 5G during phone use

 T-Mobile’s 5G network delivers average download speeds of 58.1 Mbps.1 That’s noticeably faster than the average speeds of its rivals.

-Still, 50 Mbps is way fast for cell data—and faster speeds are yet to come.
+Still, 87.5 Mbps is way fast for cell data—and this is just the beginning.